tami-cp0/AirBnB_clone_v2/README.md

 <br>

 ### Additions

 - Added a Database Storage using mysql and sqlalchemy.
 - Set up both the test and dev mysql server
-- integrated flask with jinja2 engine into the program for a more dynamic webpage
+- integrated flask with jinja2 engine into the program for a more dynamic webpage.